A Momentary Lapse of Reason Tour

-A Momentary Lapse of Reason Tour was two consecutive concert tours by the British rock band Pink Floyd.
+A Momentary Lapse of Reason and Another Lapse were two consecutive concert tours by the English rock band Pink Floyd.
 The A Momentary Lapse of Reason tour ran from September 1987 to August 1988; the Another Lapse tour ran from May–July 1989.
 Both tours were in support of their album A Momentary Lapse of Reason (1987).
 The tour was the band's first since The Wall tour in 1981, and also the first without the band's original bassist Roger Waters.
 The band later reprised the setlist and stage show of this tour for their performance at Knebworth Park in 1990.

 History

 Initially, there was a great deal of uncertainty around the tour.
 Pink Floyd had not played live since 1981, and had not embarked on a full-fledged tour since 1977.
 Roger Waters left the band in 1985, believing the band would not continue.
 However, Gilmour and Mason decided to continue as Pink Floyd.
 Waters threatened legal action against Gilmour and Mason, as well as any promoters who promoted shows as "Pink Floyd".
 However, by the end of 1987, with the success of the album and first stages of the tour, the new lineup had established itself commercially, and the band reached a settlement with Waters in December.